thingsiplay/emojipick/README.md

 💩 poop / imagination
 👉😎👈 this guy
 "very@important.org" email
+"Some long text with spaces" sentence with spaces
 ```

 It works with multiple emojis too.
 In fact, it even works with text until first
 space is encountered.
+If the first character is a quote `"`, then the entire
+content until closing quote is considered an emoji.
+This is useful if it contain
-The location of this file can be changed in the script
+spaces.
+The location of this file can be changed in the script `emojipick`.
-`emojipick`.

 ## Customize command